- 1 Specialized companies

 The alternative is the CONDURSAL Z1100

-- Bring the blade to the grain 400
+- Bring the grain blade 400

 Are you experience?

-If you liked what you read and it was useful before you leave the page share the article through the social keys that you see at the top and comments.
+If you liked what you read and it was useful to you before leaving the page share the article through the social buttons you see at the top and comment.
 Thank you very much!